lunaris/fac-haskell-workshop/README.md

 ---

-It's pretty difficult to build an HTTP API without talking about JSON these days, so let's cover that next.
+It's pretty difficult to build an HTTP API without talking about JSON these days, so we'll cover that next.
 First up, let's look at _records_, which are Haskell types with named fields:

 ```